Bachelor of Music (BM)

 Prescreen Recorded Audition

-For undergraduate applicants, the submitted video recording must contain at least 15 minutes of music, and no more than 30 minutes of music.
+For undergraduate applicants, the submitted video recordings must contain at least 15 minutes of music, and no more than 30 minutes of music.
 The video program must include at least two pieces of contrasting character, and those pieces must be from different stylistic periods; ideally one composed before 1900 and the other composed after 1900.
 Etudes, sonata and suite excerpts, concerto excerpts, etc. are all acceptable.

 Introductory Video for All Undergraduate Applicants